urbandrone/futils/examples/ex04-monads.md

 module.exports = { userInfo };
 ```

-As you can see, everything moves along nicely in something like a chain of events.
-We "branch" the case after each operation and either return the actual data or a default value.
+As you can see, everything moves along nicely in some data chains.
+We "branch" the chains after each operation and either return the actual data or a default value.
+It all reads top to bottom, no more jumping-around-the-editor and searching-that-damn-variable anymore – it's right there.
+Just where you were looking for it.
+Niceeeee.

 In our bootstrap code we are going to use jQuery as a XHR and DOM helper library.
 You certainly don't need jQuery to use `futils`, but it takes out some of the hassles.

-The nice thing of our userInfo function is though, that we can even pass it a `null` value and it still works, returning the default values wrapped up in a DOM structure:
+The nice thing of our userInfo function is though, that we can even pass it a `null` value and it still works, returning the default values wrapped up in a DOM structure.
+In case you don't believe me:

 ```javascript
 const $ = require('jquery');